Eteckq/rbean_token/README.md

 ## Usage

-- When you're on the submit token page, new options appear.
+When you're on the submit token page, new options appear.

+- Nobody sent a token

+If you're the first person to send a token, it will be added to the database.

+- Someone already submit the token

+If the token is present, it will be automatically pre-enter in the token input.

+Good job !
+You're now a bad student